 What Can You Cook With An Air Fryer?

-Air fryers are only being advertised for their capability to fry things.
-However, they can be used for more than just making the perfect french fries.
-You can also make grilled veggies, baked potatoes, cakes, hard-boiled eggs, fried chicken, chips, muffins, omelets, delicious frozen burgers, casseroles, etc.
+Aside from their advertised frying capability, air fryers can be used to prepare various different foods.
+You can make thousands of dishes with just one machine: grilled veggies, baked potatoes, cakes, hard-boiled eggs, fried chicken, chips, muffins, omelets, delicious frozen burgers, casseroles, etc.

 The list is endless.
 However, everything that can be cooked in an air fryer can also be cooked and fried in the oven.
 Additionally, most air fryers have cool accessories that extend your cooking options.